100zenithQuokka500/Passenger-Counter/README.md

 # Passenger-Counter
-A row counter app using HTML , CSS  &amp;  JavaScript
+A row counter app using HTML , CSS  &amp;  JavaScript.This counts the number of passenger getting into a train.